 Even though low light indoor plants are some of the easiest to maintain, it can still be difficult to keep them thriving during the dark winter months.
 If you struggle with it during the winter, my Winter Houseplant Care eBook is for you!
 It will give you everything you need to know about keeping your houseplants thriving all year long.
 Order your copy today!

 - The Complete Houseplant Survival Manual

 - The Indestructible Houseplant

-- 20 Houseplants That Clean The Air In Your Home
+- 19 Indoor Plants That Clean The Air In Your House

-What low light indoor plants would you add to this list?
+What plants would you add to this list?
 Share your favorites in the comments section below.